Puff0/PlexAniSync/README.md

 ![Logo](logo.png)

-If you manage your Anime with Plex, this script will allow you to sync your libraries to [AniList](https://anilist.co) , it is recommended to use [HAMA agent](https://github.com/ZeroQI/Hama.bundle) for the best exeperience with matching anime names.
+This script helps with managing your anime on plex, this script will allow you to sync your libraries to [AniList](https://anilist.co) , it is recommended to use [HAMA agent](https://github.com/ZeroQI/Hama.bundle) for the best exeperience with matching anime names.

 Unwatched Anime in Plex will not be synced.
 Anime is only updated with at least one episode watched, updates are only sent when there is a change in number of watched episodes, this ensures your watched history stays intact.